-This course, revised recently to include new readings and topics, introduces students to the emergence of, and the theoretical debates, and basic concepts in the field of Political Sociology.
+This course introduces students to the emergence of, and the theoretical debates, and basic concepts in the field of Political Sociology.
 It covers themes such as local-level politics, citizenship and welfare state and politics and society in India, and offers comprehensive readings that deal with the political system over time and space.

-Students will be able to learn complexities in the Indian political system.
-The revised course is being sent to the appropriate bodies for approval.
+Students will be able to learn complexities in the Indian political system and be enabled to examine them in an informed manner.

-- 1. Nature and Scope of Political Sociology
+- Unit-1.
+Nature and Scope of Political Sociology

 - (a) Approaches to the Study of Politics

 - (b) Political Systems and other Social Systems

-2. Some Basic Concepts:
+- Unit-2.
+Some Basic Concepts:

 - (a) Power and Authority

 - (b) Consensus and Conflict

 - (c) Elites and Masses

 - (d) State and Stateless Societies

-- 3. Local Structures of Power:
+- Unit-3.
+Local Structures of Power:

 - (a) Varieties of Local Power Structure

 - (b) Local Power Structures and the wider Political System

-- 4. State and Society:
+- Unit-4.
+State and Society under Capitalism:

-- (a) Capitalism and Socialism
+- (a) State and the Class Structure

-- (b) Welfare State
+- (b) Citizenship and the Welfare State

-- (c) Democracy and Fascism

-- 5. Politics and Society in India:
+- Unit-5.
+State and Society under Socialism:

-- (a) Social Movements and State Institutions
+- (a) State Control and Institutional Autonomy

-- (b) Nationalisms and the Nation-state
+- (b) Ideology and Consensus

+- Unit-6.
+State and Society in India